 Six months of charged innovation

-The winners will receive exclusive access to a six-month-long charged innovation process that includes three boot camps, where – the newly established teams – use co-creation and expert guidance to take the solution to the next level.
-Throughout the programme, the winners will receive tailored mentoring from domain experts to support the prototyping phase, including access to labs and prototyping facilities.
+The winners received exclusive access to a six-month-long charged innovation process that included three boot camps, where the newly established teams used co-creation and expert guidance to take the solution to the next level.
+Throughout the programme, the winners received tailored mentoring from domain experts to support the prototyping phase, including access to labs and prototyping facilities.

 Up to DKK 1,000,000 for development costs

-The winners will receive up to DKK 1,000,000 (€130,000) to support the development of a physical prototype.
-The financial support will cover expenses for materials, purchase of data, travel costs and working hours.
+The winners received up to DKK 1,000,000 (€130,000) to support the development of a physical prototype.
+The financial support covered expenses for materials, purchase of data, travel costs and working hours.

 Extended network and partnerships

-The Circular Construction Challenge is also an opportunity for the participating businesses and organizations to connect with national and international networks, to get access to new partnerships throughout the value chain and to get solid PR and branding.
-Winners will have access to dialogue and feedback sessions with a panel of potential buyers and investors for the new solutions.
+The Circular Construction Challenge was also an opportunity for the participating businesses and organizations to connect with national and international networks, to get access to new partnerships throughout the value chain and to get solid PR and branding.
+Winners had access to dialogue and feedback sessions with a panel of potential buyers and investors for the new solutions.

 Why the Circular

-The Circular Construction Challenge taps into several of the UN Sustainable Development Goals, by supporting new solutions for a world without waste.
-A zero-waste world in which all waste goes into a circular system as a resource that helps build capital rather than reduce it.
+A growing world population and massive global urbanization has made the building industry among the fastest-growing in the world - and one of the biggest waste generators.
+Globally, 1.3 billion tons of solid waste is produced every year.
+Building materials account for half of the solid waste generated worldwide, according to The World Bank.
+In a world with unprecedented pressure on our planetary resources, this calls for immediate action.
+The Circular Construction Challenge taps into several of the UN Sustainable Development Goals by supporting new solutions for a world without waste.
+A zero-waste world in which all waste goes into a circular system as a resource, helping build capital rather than reduce it.

 What makes the solution circular?